Our Business Law Services

 - Joint and Individual Liability.
 Partnerships retain full, shared liability among the owners.
 Partners are not only liable for their own actions, but also for the business debts and decisions made by other partners.
 In addition, the personal assets of all partners can be used to satisfy partnership debt.

 - Disagreements Among Partners.
-The more partners the more opportunities for disagreement.
+The more partners, the more opportunities for disagreement.
 Partners should consult each other on all important decisions.

 - Shared Profits.
 Because partnerships are jointly owned, each partner must share the successes and profits of their business with the other partners.
 An unequal contribution of time, effort, or resources can be a source of discord among partners.